 Community gardens also are a convenient replacement for vacant land or for an eyesore.
 They may even grace a public park if your park doesn’t seem to have a real use now.

 I myself never want to snap another green bean, shell another pea, or seed another cherry, but I've come to understand that I'm actually an exception.
 I do crave a real-tasting tomato and strawberry, and probably so do many of you.

 These are the questions to ask:

-And if you need a little help to get started, check for a local group or the Community Gardens as Appleseeds Foundation.
+And if you need a little advice as you start a community garden, check for a local group or the many resources of the American Community Gardening Association.
+Other helpful organizations are the Community Gardens as Appleseeds Foundation, which may provide minor cash to help with gardens, and the National Gardening Association for general gardening advice.
 And for an all-inclusive approach to a wonderful neighborhoods, we recommend the book The Great Neighborhood Book: A Do-It-Yourself Guide to Placemaking.
-Your garden can really make an area distinctive, and represent a tangible neighborhood accomplishment.
+Your garden can really make an area distinctive, help improve communication and collaboration among generations, and represent a tangible neighborhood accomplishment.